How to Self-Publish a Children’s Paperback with Word

 This is the method I used to create my children’s paperback,Alex Asks About Auntie’s Airplane Day: An Adoption Day Story, which you can see in the next video by Castleview Academy.

 I have been learning about self-publishing.
 I helped a friend and also my husband to do their own self-publishing.
 As I learned about preparing chapter books as eBooks and also as paperbacks, I then tried working with children’s books.
 As a result, I developed some very simple templates as I found the ones online to be confusing.
-I have added all my videos, PDFs, and Word documents to my course on this site, and this is the signup page.
+I have added all my videos, PDFs, and Word documents to my course on UDEMY, and this is the sign up page.
+The course may be taken on this site, and the sign up is at this link.

 There are handouts in my course, and other step-by-step PDFs to help with the aspects of self-publishing.